Marketing Your School: Filling Your Seats

 "The school budget, the programs offered, and the teachers on staff all stem from the number of students that enroll at your school.
 It’s your bottom line.
 Every private school struggles to continue increasing student enrollment, simply due to the number of education choices available to students.
 Focusing on increasing enrollment requires a fully coordinated effort and often new approaches to programs offered at the school.
 In this blog, we’ll focus on how to leverage what makes your school unique – and how to tell everyone about it."

 3. I have an admissions team which resists change and new ideas.
-How do I handle them to grow our enrolment?
+How do I handle them to grow our enrollment?

 Ralph Cochran's article Who Are Millennial Parents and How Do I Market My Private School To Them? will help you understand the kind of change which has to come about in your admissions team.